 To provide additional flexibility when combining Spend authorizations from different sources, Bitcoin defines several SIGHASH types that cover various parts of a transaction [Bitcoin-SigHash].
-One of these types is SIGHASH\ALL, which is used for Zcash-specific signatures, i.e. JoinSplit signatures, spend authorization signatures, and binding signatures.
+One of these types is SIGHASH_ALL, which is used for Zcash-specific signatures, i.e. JoinSplit signatures, spend authorization signatures, and binding signatures.
 In these cases the SIGHASH transaction hash is not associated with a transparent input, and so the input to hashing excludes all of the scriptSig fields in the non-Zcash-specific parts of the transaction.

 In Zcash, all SIGHASH types are extended to cover the Zcash-specific fields nJoinSplit, vJoinSplit, and if present joinSplitPubKey.
-These fields are described in §7.1 'Encoding of Transactions' on p.
-84. The hash does not cover the field joinSplitSig.
+These fields are described in §7.1 'Transaction Encoding and Consensus' on p.
+85. The hash does not cover the field joinSplitSig.
 After Overwinter activation, all SIGHASH types are also extended to cover transaction fields introduced in that upgrade, and similarly after Sapling activation.